roccodev/roccodev.github.io/content/blog/xenoblade-3-ai.md

 - `Art.LastEligibleFrame` is the last hit frame with a `DmgRt` < 255 (or the first hit frame, if no hits meet that criteria).
 - `IntervalAT` is always 0 for arts.
 - `AutoAtkAdditives%` is stuff like the auto-attack interval gem, Martial Artist effects, etc.
-- `(recharge left)` is the max cooldown if fully charged, otherwise it's the recharge "time" left, usually the number of auto-attacks left.
+- `(recharge left)` is the {% tooltip(label="max cooldown") %}`RecastX` in `BTL_Arts_PC`, where `X` is the art's level{% end %} if fully charged, otherwise it's the recharge "time" left, usually the number of auto-attacks left.
 Note that this isn't always an integer because e.g. multi-hit auto-attacks only decrease it by a fraction.

 ## Other notable conditions
 Combo art conditions (namely #8, #35, #43-45) will make it so the art is only used as part of the right combo.
 The AI is pretty smart about this, it will even make sure that by the time the art inflicts the reaction (using the exact frame for the calculation), the combo will not have expired.
 Additionally, if the battle tactic is set to the *opposite* combo (i.e. "Burst Combo" for Launch arts, "Smash Combo" for Daze arts -- "Any Combo" or the correct choice disable this check), it won't use the combo art, unless the reaction would have expired by the same reaction frame in the next AI cycle.
 This is why you might still get the wrong combo near the end of the combo timer.
 (Of course, you might still get the wrong combo anytime as part of the fusion mechanics.)

 Another combo art condition (#36, generally used as a 2nd condition) works the opposite way.
 If the currently alive party has no way to reach the combo stage of the art, it will make it so the art is used as normal.
 For example, if the alive party has no Break or Topple art (in general, not just currently charged), the AI will not preserve a Launch art, instead using it like any other art.